 I am an authorised Marriage Celebrant, qualified to assist you with all aspects of your wedding ceremony – from ensuring the legal process is followed correctly, to preparing and presenting your personalised wedding ceremony in a manner that suits you.

 A typical wedding ceremony is a staged event consisting of the following:

 - Couple’s Arrival: Although one party is often waiting, along with their attendants (bridesmaids/men or groomsmen/women), with the Celebrant for the other’s arrival, a more recent trend is for both to have their own entry precession, often combined with escorting the grandparents and parents.

 - Welcome: All are welcomed and special people, unable to be present may be acknowledged.

 - Introduction of the Couple: Your love story is told.
 This is the truly personal part of your ceremony and sets the scene for your vows – the highlight of the ceremony.
 There will fun and laughter, tears, cries of recognition, even a high-5 or two as you story is told in a fresh, light-hearted way.

-- Reading: This allows a close friend or family member to be involved.
+- Reading: Not necessary but may allow a close friend or family member to be involved.

 - Celebrant Authority: This is a requirement by the Marriage Act 1961 and very little variation is allowed.